bkeating/nakedNV/README.md

 Features unique to nakedNV:

 * Used RxDB for local note storage, can also sync to remote endpoint
-* Download your notes collection as a zip file.
+* Download your notes collection as a zip file
-* Drag and drop zips of notes to import them.
+* Drag and drop zips of notes to import them

 ## Development